joseph-carlson/joseph-carlson.github.io/content/projects/homelab/adguard-home.md

   - homelab
 ---

+## Stage 4: AdGuard Home with Unbound DNS

-In this section, I will set up AdGuard Home with Unbound DNS in my home lab environment.
+In this article, I will set up AdGuard Home with Unbound DNS in my home lab environment.
 This provides an added layer of security on my home network, blocking malicious domains at the network level before they have a chance to load.
 I selected Unbound DNS as the upstream server from AdGuard Home because of it's privacy, performance, reliability, and flexibility.

 ## 1. Create and update an Linux Container (LXC)